Experts at Providing Audio Forensics & Video Forensic Services

 Forensic Video Enhancement

-The best way to distinguish between an original and a copy is to obtain a video copy recorded on the same device as a video in question.
+The best way to distinguish between an original and a copy is to obtain a video copy recorded on the same device as the video in question.
 Discovering recompressed video raises a red flag for a video forensic expert.
 Video recompression can indicate video editing.

 Objects Identification

 Thus, object identification comes into play.
 In order to solve this issue, experts need to find identifying characteristics using an image.
 These characteristics need to distinguish an image from thousands of similar images.
-Next, it’s vital to compare verifiable object’s characteristics against duplicate object’s characteristics.
-This job is similar to a child’s Spot the Difference Game.
-Forensic expert’s ability to skillfully play this game can impact the destiny of stakeholders involved in video investigation.
+Next, it’s vital to compare a verifiable object’s characteristics against duplicate object’s characteristics.
+This job is similar to a child’s “Spot the Difference” game.
+A forensic expert’s ability to skillfully play this game can impact the destiny of stakeholders involved in video investigation.

 Forensic Photogrammetry